 In the Brain

 The subjective experiences of different pleasures are quite unique—music, food, drugs, family time, sex.
+Go now to find the best hdpornvideo xxx clips if you want to learn more about sex.
 But, the underlying brain mechanisms of reward are surprisingly similar.
 Even higher forms of happiness through community service might share some of these brain mechanisms.
 Well-known PFC regions, limbic regions below the cortex such as the nucleus accumbens, the ventral palladium and the amygdala are part of this general circuit.
 Some animal studies are able to distinguish subtle differences in pleasure circuits for food and drugs.

 Cortex regions appear very involved in all of these different subjective experiences with cognitive monitoring, rating and predicting the pleasure.
 The many different brain regions are not clearly understood—whether they are cause or effect or whether they represent decision making or memory of the event.

 But, one region in the cortex—orbitofrontal cortex—is very correlated to pleasure even when many other variables are altered in research.
 An example is the feeling of enough of a sweet food, through many different dilutions with a gradual decrease of pleasure.
 Studies of these gradual changes in intensity are the best to track brain regions involved.
-This center is triggered in orgasm, favorite music, addictive drugs and sweet foods.
+This center is triggered in orgasm which is often stimulated by The hottest nude boobs are available right over here, favorite music, addictive drugs and sweet foods.
 The left has stronger signals of positive emotions than the right.